 Colour affects everything we do.
 You may not realise it, but the influence of colour can play a significant part in the way we act and the everyday choices we make.

-One of the most powerful affects colour can have on us is the way it impacts our mood.
-When it comes to decorating, this makes choosing colour for your home an important task – not only do you want to make sure you create the right look; you’ll also want to create the right feel.
+One of the most powerful effects colour can have on us is the way it impacts our mood.
+When it comes to decorating, this makes choosing a colour for your home an important task – not only do you want to make sure you create the right look; you’ll also want to create the right feel.